-CN10-3: Toilet partitions must be mounted to the structure with independent overhead reinforcements and wall brackets.
+CN10-3: Toilet partitions shall be provided with sufficient overhead and or floor mounted supports to ensure stability.
+Minimal floor proximity supports are preferred, but where used finishes and fasteners shall be corrosion and stain resistant.
+All interior restroom finishes, including toilet partitions, must be approved by the University Architect or designee. must be mounted to the structure with independent overhead reinforcements and wall brackets.
 Partitions shall be designed to the following minimum standards:

-- Toilet partitions and urinal screens shall be constructed from high density polyethylene (HDPE) resins a minimum of 3/4" thick. - A single 316 stainless steel rigidly mounted post shall be floor mounted at every 90 degree transition. - All toilet partition panels and doors shall have rounded edges. - Door hinges shall be continuous and self-closing.
+- Toilet partitions and urinal screens shall be constructed from high density polyethylene (HDPE) resins a minimum of 3/4" thick. - A single 316 stainless steel rigidly mounted post shall be floor mounted at every 90 degree transition or similar is preferred. - All toilet partition panels and doors shall have rounded edges. - Door hinges shall be continuous and self-closing.
 Door strikes/keepers, latches and housings, and continuous wall brackets shall be made of 316 stainless steel. - Provide one coat hook on the back of each toilet stall door. - Provide a minimum of three connections (two end and one middle) per non-door panel in order to prevent bowing of panels.